jodolrui/glue/README.md

 ## Exposing variables and function to the template

-A typical declaration in [Vue 3 Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) of a variable exposed (returned) to the `<template>` looks like this:
+This is typical declaration, in [Vue 3 Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html), of a variable exposed (returned) to the `<template>`:

 ```js
 import { ref } from "vue";